emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have 4K content. ❌

 ***
+## AbleFlix
+### Score: 17/22
+1. Streams load very fast. ✔️
+1. Content is 1080p and can be changed lower. ✔️
+1. Finds streams quickly, including older content. ✔️
+1. Has 17 servers and main almost always works. ✔️
+1. Site does not have episode auto-next. ❌
+1. Sites UI is nice, feels modern. ✔️
+1. Most sources have subs built in. ✔️
+1. Has movies, shows and anime. ✔️
+1. Site does have watch lists. ✔️
+1. Site has some sorting options, but more content discoverability options would be nice. ⚠️
+1. Site does not have 4K content. ❌

+***
 ## xPrime
 ### Score: 17/22
 1. Streams load very fast. ✔️